The leventhal firm

 interrogation

-Here is the hypothetical: A detective interrogates his suspect at the station-house absent Miranda warnings.
-He procures a voluntary confession.
-Two hours later, the same detective interrogates the same suspect in the same station-house interview room, but properly Mirandizes his suspect – he again elicits the same confession.
+Imagine this scenario: A detective conducts an interrogation at the station-house without providing Miranda warnings, securing a voluntary confession.
+Two hours later, the same detective, in the same station-house interview room, properly Mirandizes the suspect and elicits the same confession.

-Are either of these confessions admissible in court?
-We will always argue no. In practice, courts will typically allow the second confession into evidence and exclude the first.
+The burning question: Are either of these confessions admissible in court?
+While we staunchly argue against it, courts typically permit the second confession into evidence while excluding the first.

-From our experience, most trial courts (and published decisions) faced with otherwise voluntary unwarned statements that are followed up with properly warned statements zero in on Oregon v.
-Elstad 470 U.S. 298 ( 1985), dismiss Seibert, and act like we are in the 1950s again.
-It is as if these courts forgot about the Miranda holding: Statements derived from custodial interrogation without warnings and a proper waiver are irrebuttably presumed compelled and thus inadmissible in the government’s case in chief.
-Even if unwarned statements are otherwise voluntary within the meaning of the 14th Amendment Due Process Clause, they are still trashed without proper warnings and a valid waiver.
+In our experience, many trial courts and published decisions, when faced with otherwise voluntary unwarned statements followed by properly warned ones, tend to focus on Oregon v.
+Elstad, 470 U.S. 298 (1985).
+They dismiss Seibert and seemingly revert to a pre-Miranda era.
+It appears as if these courts forget the fundamental Miranda holding: Statements derived from custodial interrogation without warnings and a valid waiver are irrefutably presumed compelled and thus inadmissible in the government’s case in chief.
+Even if unwarned statements are otherwise voluntary under the 14th Amendment Due Process Clause, they are still disregarded without proper warnings and a valid waiver.